Test and Trace Support Payment

 - are unable to work from home and will lose income as a result of self-isolating

-- apply within 14 days after your isolation period has ended
+- apply within 42 days of their self isolation period starting

 - are currently receiving or are the partner of someone in the same household who is receiving, at least one of the following benefits:

 - Universal Credit